Majes-Alchemi/ARAVAT/README.md

 You will find that I have included .py files to ease installation of dependecies for a packaged plug and play option.
 This is an ongoing project and will be updated with new files and ease of use.

-Currently, most of my projects at the times are experimenting with EDGE AI on SBC (Single Board Computers), TPU Accelerators either by USB or Rpi GPIO.
+Most of my projects, at this time, are experimenting with on SBC (Single Board Computers), TPU Accelerators either by USB or Rpi GPIO for EDGE capabilities.
 I will begin posting more projects in regards to using Nvidia GPU's and training models for EDGE deployment.

 Have fun, and enjoy!